 When taken with high adherence daily, PrEP is a highly effective in prevention strategy for HIV for men who have sex with men (MSM), heterosexual men and transgender people, Sex-workers, customers of sex-workers, and people who are at-risk of HIV acquisition.

 If you think you are at risk, signup.
 Only you know your sexual lifestyle.

 PrEP Health Australia

 To access PrEP, you need a prescription from a doctor.
 To prescribe you the Doctor needs a pathology

-In order to make this process easier, PrEP Health have created an all-inclusive service that covers your assessment, prescription and ongoing care.
+In order to make this process easier, PrEP Health has created an all-inclusive service that covers your assessment, prescription, and ongoing care.

 Once this has been completed, our doctor will evaluate your results.
 ALL NEW PrEP prescriptions will have a once-off initial doctor phone consult, bulk-bulled through Medicare.
 All positive test results will also require a doctor phone consult.
-Then, the doctor will send your script to either your nominated pharmacy for you to collect, or to our pharmacy partner who will fulfil the prescription and discreetly ship it to you.
+Then, the doctor will send your script to either your nominated pharmacy for you to collect or to our pharmacy partner who will fulfill the prescription and discreetly ship it to you.